 Jon started at Wayside late 2016 as Assistant Pastor, helping Rev Graham Long with the Sunday Service at Kings Cross and other pastoral duties After just six months, Jon was ready to take on his next Wayside challenge and accepted the role of Head of People and Culture.
 He now leads the People Team and is assigned to help facilitate and increase staff engagement at Wayside.
 Prior to Wayside, Jon worked as a social worker for 20 years and was a member of the Urban Neighbours of Hope, a Religious Order dedicated to living and serving amongst the poor in the housing commission suburb of Mt Druitt.
 He shared his home with refugees, people in recovery and ex-prisoners and truly lived in a community of no “us and them”.

-Lee stepped in to fill Laura Henry’s shoes when she left for maternity leave and has already made a big contribution in marketing and fundraising space.
-Lee started out working as a drug and alcohol youth outreach worker, in country Victoria for 7 years.
-From there, he moved into the charity sector, starting at CanTeen, before moving to Cancer Council NSW where he rose to Head Event Marketing Unit.
+Lee started at Wayside by stepping in to fill Laura Henry’s shoes when she left for maternity leave and has already made a big contribution in marketing and fundraising space.
+In 2018, Lee took up a new role as Head of Innovation, Strategy and Social Impact where he will develop ways in which mission can be expanded across the organisation and where the value can be measured.
+Lee began working as a drug and alcohol youth outreach worker, in country Victoria for 7 years.
+From there, he moved into the charity sector, starting at CanTeen, before moving to Cancer Council NSW where he rose to head the Event Marketing Unit.
 He moved over to Wayside where he looks for ways to sustain and grow the funds we need to complete his mission.
 Having worked within service delivery, communications and fundraising Lee understands that the impact of the mission is what matters the most.
-He hopes to leave behind that same momentum and focus on mission, so the amazing work at Wayside can continue.
+Lee holds a Masters in Managerment from UTS focusing on non-profit sector.